ZhakiyaK/ZhakiyaK/README.md

 <a href="https://www.instagram.com/zhk.lab" target="_blank"><img src="https://img.icons8.com/color/40/000000/instagram-new--v1.png"/></a>

 ### Interesting facts about me:
-- A young an enthusiast Software engineer and DevOps engineer
+- A young and an enthusiast Software engineer and DevOps engineer

 ## Stack